🍷 2026 Granite Belt cellar door tours open — book your tasting experience

 Wine & Cheese Pairing — FAQ

 Verdelho is a Portuguese variety that thrives in Queensland's warm climate.
 It produces wines with tropical fruit (guava, pineapple, mango), gentle sweetness, and refreshing acidity.
 It pairs beautifully with pungent washed-rind cheeses — the fruit and sweetness tame the cheese's intensity while both share underlying complexity.
+Granite Ridge Wines in Ballandean produces one of the Granite Belt's finest Verdelhos.

 More Queensland Food & Wine Guides

-Queensland Food Guide 2025
+Queensland Food Guide 2026

-Queensland Tours
+Queensland Adventure Tours